olo-dw/ansible-role-testlink/README.md

 * Mysql 5.6
 * apache2
-* php5-common, php5-cli, php5-mysql, libapache2-mod-php5, php5-gd
+* php-common, php-cli, php-mysql, libapache2-mod-php, php-gd, php-mbstring
-* php5-ldap (if needed)
+* php-ldap (if needed)

+PHP > 5.5 It will be better if you use PHP 7.2.x

 ## Usage